shilangyu/EOOP20L-neural-network/doc/final.md

 Afterwards the data parsing and preparation is repeated for the testing data.
 The data is used to test the trained NN and check its accuracy.

+After running it for a couple of times, the average accuracy ended up being 92%.

 ## Benchmarks

 ### Memory